com-lihaoyi/scalasql/reference.md

 *
     ```sql
     DELETE FROM purchase WHERE purchase.shipping_info_id = ?
-RETURNING purchase.total as res
+RETURNING purchase.total AS res
     ```